bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 may not function properly.

-It may be that the best course of action is to manually reboot the unit after an IP address configuration change or if the unit is deliberately physically reconnected to a different LAN.
+It may be that the best course of action is to manually reboot the unit after an IP address configuration change, if the unit is deliberately physically reconnected to a different LAN or if the underlying configuration of the network the unit is connected to is changed.

 #### No red blinking LED status light for lost Ethernet connectivity
 When using native Seagate supplied stock firmware, if a Seagate Central